tprasadtp/ubuntu-post-install/docs/faq/errors.md

 [     Error!    ] Error Getting file.
 ```

-Try running `wget https://ae.prasadt.com/v2/version`.
+Try running `wget https://ae.prasadt.com/get/version`.
 If you see SSL errors, that means that your CA bundle is out of date.
-This project uses Amazon Root CA & LetsEncrypt for SSL, make sure that your system trusts these certificate authorities..

 ## Something not mentioned above